-The EU continues to expand its list of GIs, having recently flouted the integrity and importance of Codex standards by establishing a GI for the term Danbo despite the existence of an active international Codex standard for this product that the EU actively participated in renewing just over a decade ago.
-The EU's behavior in this case contradicts its own previous position and exemplifies why no name is safe from the EU's zealous attempts to expand the number of GIs and to broaden the protection of GIs.
-Reportedly, approval of the long-pending GI for the generic term havarti is likely to be next - again despite the existence of a Codex standard for this commonly used cheese term.
+The EU continues to expand its list of GIs, having recently flouted the integrity and importance of Codex standards by approving last year a GI for the generic term "havarti" despite the existence of a Codex standard for this commonly used cheese term.
+The EU's behavior in this case contradicts its own previous position taken in the Codex discussions that created that standard and exemplifies why no name is safe from the EU's zealous attempts to expand the number of GIs and to broaden the protection of GIs.

 It is unacceptable for countries to abuse the multilateral Codex standards process to develop a global standard for a commonly produced and traded product, only to subsequently seek to monopolize use of the standardized term for their sole benefit.
-Such actions would make a mockery of the multilateral Codex process that underpins trade predictability and WTO commitments.
+Such actions make a mockery of the multilateral Codex process that underpins trade predictability and WTO commitments.

 There are examples of EU GIs that have not proven to be problematic in practice because of the reasonability of the GI applicants and their EU member state government.
 One strong example of this alternate path has been the UK.
 For instance, the UK has multiple GIs registered for types of cheddar, a generic type of cheese that long ago took its name from the town of Cheddar, England (e.g. GIs exist for Orkney Scottish Island Cheddar and West Country Farmhouse Cheddar).
 Those GI registrations, however, make equally clear that use of the generic term cheddar is preserved.
-Unfortunately the EU has refused to consistently follow this positive model.
+Unfortunately, the EU has refused to consistently follow this positive model, thereby creating increasingly problematic barriers to trade.